MicrosoftDocs/dynamics365smb-docs/business-central/inventory-powerbi-scheduled-receipt.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Scheduled Receipt* gives users the ability to view inbound inventory into an organization by different document types or processes.
-This is broken down by Item Cateogory or Item.

-This also includes internal Assembly or Production accounting for when the finished good will become avaialble along with Purchase and Sales Return documents.
+The **Scheduled Receipt** report shows inbound inventory for items or item categories for different types of documents types or processes.
+The information also includes internal assembly or production accounting for when the finished good becomes available along with purchase and sales return documents.

 :::image type="content" source="media/inventory/scheduled-receipt.png" alt-text="Screenshot of the Scheduled Receipt Power BI Report" lightbox="media/inventory/scheduled-receipt.png":::

-## How to use the report
+## Use the report

-This report is meant for managers and warehousing staff so they can easily identify when inventory will come in.
+Managers and warehousing staff use the report to know when to expect to receive inventory.

-As a manager, you can use the *Scheduled Receipt* report to keep track of inventory levels and ensure that you are keeping up with the *Gross Requirement*(Add Link to Gross Requirement Report) by ensuring stock levels stay high.
-You can use this information to optimise your inventory manageament and ensure you aren't over buying or producing a specific item.
+Managers use the report to track inventory levels and ensure that stock levels keep up with the requirements shown in the [Gross Requirement (Power BI Report)](inventory-powerbi-gross-requirement.md) report.
+Use this information to optimize your inventory and ensure you aren't over buying or over producing a specific item.

-As a Warehouse Receipt working, this report is crucial in having detailed information of all inbound stock from both external and internal sources.
-This can assist in coordinating purchasing and production levels in future.
+For warehouse receipt workers, this report offers detailed information about inbound stock from internal and external sources.
+This information can help you coordinate future purchasing and production levels.

 <!-- ## Key Performance Indicators (KPIs)